Krefeld Hauptbahnhof: History

 The station was opened in 1847.
 From 1906 to 1909, the line and the station were elevated to raise the railway tracks above the streets in the urban area.
 Around this time, the station was renamed Krefeld Hauptbahnhof (main station).
 Until 1950, there was also a nearby station of the Crefelder Eisenbahn-Gesellschaft (Krefeld Railway Company, later spelt with an initial "K", CEC); its line to Rheydt used the route now occupied by federal highway 9.
 This Krefeld Süd (south) station was rebuilt during the elevation of the tracks to the south of the main station, but the trains did not run into the main station.
 The line to Rheydt now only extends as far as the Krefeld steelworks as a siding.
 Previously there was also a connection to the line to Hülser Berg (part of the Viersen–Moers line, which is now partly operated as the Schluff museum railway).
 The line to Hülser Berg is still connected to Krefeld station by a slightly longer route.

-Deutsche Bahn classifies it as a category 3 station.
-Krefeld is not served by long-distance trains and the city is one of the largest in Germany that is only served by regional trains.
-The nearest stations with a variety of long-distance services are Duisburg and Düsseldorf.

 Krefeld no longer has a significant role as railway node since the closure of the large Hohenbudberg marshalling yard (on the line to Duisburg, just outside the city limits) and the freight yard located east of the station and the abandonment of long-distance passenger services.
 There is still an important maintenance facility in Krefeld-Oppum, including for the servicing of Intercity-Express trains.